 Employing ‘I’ statements is a valuable technique in these conversations.
 For instance, saying, “I feel worried about you,” shifts the focus from blame to personal concern.
 Additionally, discussing concrete examples rather than abstract criticisms helps ground the conversation in real-life experiences, making it easier for the individual to grasp the seriousness of the situation.

 Remember to stay calm and maintain a friendly demeanor, even if the discussion becomes emotionally charged.
 If emotions run high, taking a break before resuming is perfectly acceptable.
-The goal is to ensure everyone feels heard and understood, allowing the dialogue to remain focused on recovery.
-This twin focus on empathy and clarity can significantly impact the overall effectiveness of the intervention.
+The goal is to ensure everyone feels heard and understood, keeping the dialogue focused on recovery.
+This twin focus on empathy and clarity can significantly enhance the intervention’s overall effectiveness.

 Common Questions and Troubleshooting